Skip to content

 def tokenize(self, context_str):

-"""Tokenize a string to a list of `bytes` objects, each corresponding to a token in the vocabulary.
+"""Tokenize a string to a list of Token objects.

-Uses the language model's tokenizer to map `context_str` to a list of token IDs, and then decodes the token IDs to bytes.
+Uses the language model's tokenizer to map `context_str` to token IDs,

 Args: